Qantas LAX schedule change to impact thousands of flyers

 Qantas is switching up its A380 schedule on flagship route Sydney to Los Angeles, and the move will result in some challenging connections within the US while almost ruling out same-day onward flights to eastern hubs such as New York and Chicago.

-Instead of the daily QF11 superjumbo making its leisurely mid-morning jaunt from Sydney to arrive into LAX around 7am, Qantas’ timetable from late March 2024 shows QF11 departing some ten hours later at 5.15pm, resulting in a 2pm landing at Los Angeles.
+Instead of the daily QF11 superjumbo making its leisurely mid-morning jaunt from Sydney to arrive into LAX around 7am, Qantas’ timetable from 31 March 2024 shows QF11 departing at 5.15pm, resulting in a 1pm landing at Los Angeles.

-New York is a case in point: because flying from west to east you already lose three hours in timezone-hopping alone, while the actual flight takes around six hours.
+New York is a case in point: flying from west to east means you already lose three hours in timezone-hopping alone, while the actual flight takes between five and six hours, so even if you scrambled for a 3pm flight from LAX to JFK you wouldn’t reach New York until almost midnight.

-You’d be better off staying at LA for the night, enjoying some shopping and a nice dinner, resetting youir bodyclock to US time and then darting east to Gotham the following day.
+You’d be better off staying at LA for the night, enjoying some shopping and a nice dinner, resetting youir bodyclock to US time and then darting east to Chicago the following day.

-Seattle is another popular add-on leg for QF11, but after a three-hour layover at LAX the next flight from Oneworld partner Alaska Airlines reaches Seattle at 8.30pm.
+Seattle is another popular add-on leg for QF11, but after a four-hour layover at LAX the next flight from Oneworld partner Alaska Airlines reaches Seattle at almost 8pm.

-With the QF12 return flight showing little change, Qantas’ move to a late afternoon departure of QF11 will reduce the time these superjumbos spend sitting around at LAX.
+There’s no real change to the QF12 return flight, so Qantas’ move to a late afternoon departure of QF11 will reduce the time these superjumbos spend sitting around at LAX.

-And if your eye is on the south-eastern cruise hub of Miami, Qantas woud probably steer you towards its Sydney-Dallas and Melbourne-Dallas flights.
+And if your eye is on the south-eastern cruise hub of Miami, Qantas woud probably steer you towards its Sydney-Dallas flight.

 Qantas - Qantas Frequent Flyer